Hasuzawa/pizzeria_system/README.md

 | view_client | enter_pizzeria |

 This account cannot modify anything, not even making an order.
+Note that the timezone is set to Japan.
+So if you just made an order, the time will likely be different from your local time.

 ## Technical commentary
 <details open>